sms777/memory-game/README.md

 My plan for the project was to have stateless functional Card components that when clicked would trigger game logic.
 The information about whether or not to show a given card would be passed in via props from the smart parent GameBoard Component.

 Basically the GameBoard Component handles all the game logic and when showCard is fired there is a series of checks to determine whether to remove a match, keep the card shown or flip both the shown cards back down.
+When all of the Cards have a state of removed you win the game.

 I have also included some tests to cover some basic use cases.